+44 07746260277 lynne@firsttake.org.uk

 Filming

-how to edit, add sound effects and music – all this whilst working on a short film.
+How to operate a camera, record sound, light a scene, production design, clear locations, how to edit, add sound effects and music – all this whilst working on a short film.

-Specialised training and mentoring also available.
+Specialised training and mentoring was also available.

 Acting for Camera

-You may go on to act in a short film or even a feature film.
+Many participants went on to act in a short film or even a feature film.

 Screenwriting

-You don’t need any past experience or to have written anything before.
+Participants didn’t need any past experience or to have written anything before.

 Share This